Order of the Golden Fleece of John VI of Portugal

 Dom John VI João VI (13 May 1767 – 10 March 1826).jpg

-On display under different light.
+On display under a different light.

 Order of the Golden Fleece of John VI of Portugal.jpg